Tronhjem/WebNoiser/README.md

-# WebNoiser
+# NoiseNook
-Web based Noise Synthesizer for blocking out environment and for focus.
+NoiseNook is a web based noise synthesizer for blocking out external environment noise and to enhance focus.